gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **fromMonth**: *undefined* \| Date

-The month to start the calendar.
+The earliest month to start the month navigation.

 ___